ibm-cloud-docs/cis/owasp-rule-set-for-waf.md

 |**Low**   | 120 and higher|
 |**Medium**|  80 and higher|
 |**High**  |  65 and higher|
-{: caption="Table 3.
-Ajax request sensitivity and triggers" caption-side="bottom"}
+{: caption="Ajax request sensitivity and triggers" caption-side="bottom"}

 Review the (security) events log to see the final score, as well as the individual triggered rules.